 I had known the only way to sell Star Trek was with an action-adventure plot.
 But I forgot my plan and tried for something proud.

 Roddenberry’s casting choices raised some eyebrows.
 Not everyone was sure if the audience would accept a female first officer and a racially mixed crew.
-But Roddenberry stood his ground.
+On this, Roddenberry stood his ground.
 “This approach expressed the ‘message’ basic to the series,” he wrote in The Making of Star Trek.
 “We must learn to live together or most certainly we will soon all die together.”

 The character of Spock was particularly unappealing to NBC.
 “They were afraid his satanic appearance would repulse people,” according to Roddenberry.
 He was adamant about keeping the Vulcan, however.